tg-sec/dvna/Task_Report/docs/setting_up_pipeline.md

 ## Objective

-The aim of this section is to set up a basic pipeline in Jenkins to provide a solution to the 1st, 2nd, 4th and 5th points of the [problem statement](problem_statement.md).
+The aim of this section is to set up a basic pipeline in Jenkins to provide a solution to the 1st, 2nd, 4th and 5th points of the [problem statement](problem_statement.md) under `Task 1`.

 ## Pipeline